minimapletinytools/potatoforest/README.md

 - hidden items: e.g. research_token type stuff that shouldn't be displayed by visualizer
   - prob needs restrictions on inputs/outputs so that visualizer doesn't break.
 - exclusive groups: e.g. exclusive_1 exclusive_2...
+  - <TODO explain how this works?>
 - allow or modifier inside of REQUIRE/INPUT recipes (instead of specifying multiple recipes)
 - find a way to fix the zerg larva problem: some units are locked per instance
-  - with variable expressions, you can make hatchery_%x% and larva_%x% which does solve this problem but really messed up the visualizer
+  - with variable expressions, you can make hatchery_%x% and larva_%x% which does solve this problem but really messes up the visualizer